satmeerbains/music_playlist_recommender/README.md

 The model has three arguments: artist_name, track_name, and year, after inputting this information for any desired song the output is a dataframe of 15 tracks that are recommended as sounding similar.
 The dataframe's columns are also artist_name, track_name, and year

 ### Conclusion
+This goal of this project was to build a recommendation model for music to play after a a particular song or for a playlist based on the K-Nearest Neighbors (KNN) clustering algorithm. that groups songs via audio features such as tempo, valence etc. and genres.
+Being that datapoints were clustered relatively well by audio features and genres the model was able to accurately predict songs based on a singular given song.